WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 }
 ```

-Add the typography setting, and set the fontSize value to the preset that you created:
+Add the `typography` setting, and set the `fontSize` value to the preset that you created

 ```json
 "blocks": {